treyhunner/treyhunner.github.com/source/_posts/2019-03-28-why-you-shouldnt-inherit-from-list-and-dict-in-python.markdown

 But they don't!

 Likewise, `get` and `pop` don't call `__getitem__`, as you might expect they would.

-I'm not an aficionado of object-oriented programming, but the `dict` class seems to be violating at least one of the [SOLID][] principles (maybe the open-close principle?).

 ## Lists and sets have the same problem